PIM

 Examine our comprehensive API and webhook guides to start working with Salsify quickly.

-Fashion and apparel brands must be able to meet shoppers whenever and wherever they shop.
-Many D2C brands successfully navigate some of the biggest industry challenges, including:
+Many DTC brands successfully navigate some of the biggest industry challenges, including:

-The brand embodies the future of D2C shopping by seeking out opportunities for engaging user experiences with customers.
+Retail giant Levi Strauss & Co. embodies the future of DTC shopping by seeking out opportunities for engaging user experiences with customers.

 Image Source: Levi's

-Warby Parker is an early D2C pioneer that began with the mission to democratize pricing for prescription glasses and give consumers affordable alternatives.
+Warby Parker is an early DTC pioneer that began with the mission to democratize pricing for prescription glasses and give consumers affordable alternatives.
 Part of its strength has been owning its brand messaging throughout the sales cycle.

 Warby Parker has enabled online try-on features and has its own app that lets customers check prescriptions at home without needing to visit their eye doctors.